String Theory (The Selecter album): Music and lyrics

-In the words of Andy Peart from Vive Le Rock, String Theory tackles serious subjects "and makes them dancebale with a fiery cocktail of infectious ska and reggae rhythms," keeping with "the best tradition of the 2 Tone era."
+In the words of Andy Peart from Vive Le Rock, String Theory tackles serious subjects "and makes them danceable with a fiery cocktail of infectious ska and reggae rhythms," keeping with "the best tradition of the 2 Tone era."
 Pauline Black felt that, while Made in Britain explored themes similar to the band's debut album Too Much Pressure (1980), String Theory broadens out those themes in a similar fashion to how the band's second album Celebrate the Bullet (1981) broadened out "those initial social arguments that we came with at the beginning.
 Those two are a mirror image of that work then."
 The band stated on their website that the album's ten songs "connect with their past while saying something about today."

 The ska-infused opening track, "The Avengers Theme", is a cover version of the theme music from 1960s British espionage television series The Avengers.
 "A Prince Among Men", Black's favourite song from the record, features smooth reggae undertones and Hendrickson name-checking persons such as Bob Marley, Martin Luther King Jr. and Marcus Garvey.
 It also features the line "If a man has to die, then make sure it’s for a good reason.
 Coz history is the killing season."
 Pauline explained: "It's aimed at a black leader emerging, to look at what’s going on in the world in terms of the atrocities that have been going on in Africa.
 And the way that Africa has been left after the colonial past.
 And it could relate to all kinds of people.
 Gaps lists a lot of people at the end, Lumumba ….
 And we don’t just keep it to men.
 'Prince Among Men' is a saying.
 It stands for 'leader' this is someone who can take things forward."

 "Flatworld" addresses the "emptiness of virtual modern lives," while "London's Burning" addresses the 2011 England riots and various national occupy movements.
 "What we were trying to demonstrate was, when you are in the middle of a global recession and the banks get off scot-free, and basically the people pay for it, these things are likely to happen."
 Black felt "London's Burning" and "High Hair," which is about "ladies of a certain age that like to go out and have fun," as carrying the strongest messages of any song on the album.
 "We just talk about subjects that don't get talked about in the everyday run-of the mill X-Factor nonsense that goes on.
 Neither of those songs are going to make a dent about the way people think about those kinds of shows, but that is how it is for us and long may it continue it like that is the way I look at it.